LeaVerou/proposal-composable-value-accessors/README.md

 This highlights exactly why the two problem statements should be solved together.

 A userland decorator could probably solve the second problem statement, though it would be somewhat awkward to specify the necessary logic.
-But to solve the first problem, the syntax for defining these fields needs to be ubiquitous.
+But to solve the first problem, the syntax for defining these fields needs to be **ubiquitous**.
 If authors need to pull in utilities and helpers to define the shape of their classes, the path of least resistance is to continue to just use class fields.

-Additionally, making value-backed accessors a first-class primitive automatically makes decorators more powerful: they can now can get access to more structured information (e.g. the actual data transformation or validation logic instead of one big opaque setter) and make more informed decisions.